Snugug/eq.js/eq.js/README.md

 Element queries are the "holy grail" of responsive web design, allowing you to create a single component that can be dropped into any position in any layout and have them respond appropriately.
 Unfortunately, due to some hard-to-deal-with chicken-and-egg cases, especially involving inline elements, it's unlikely that element queries will make it into browsers any time soon.

 **eq.js** aims to be a relatively easy to use drop-in solution to JavaScript powered element queries.
-Weighing in at about 2.6KB minified, about 1KB gzipped, and requiring no external dependencies, **eq.js** sets itself apart through size, speed, and ease of use.
+Weighing in at about 2.8KB minified, less than 1.2KB gzipped, and requiring no external dependencies, **eq.js** sets itself apart through size, speed, and ease of use.
 Simply drop **eq.js** on to your site and set the `eq-pts` attribute to your element and you're ready to go!

 ## Installation